SiddhaK17/Turtle-Traffic-Dodger-Project/README.md

 - **📈 Progressive Difficulty Scaling** – Each successful crossing elevates the difficulty: cars move faster, spawn more frequently, and demand sharper reflexes.
 This adaptive curve guarantees that gameplay remains exciting, competitive, and rewarding over time.

-- **⚡ Optimized Rendering & Responsiveness** – Built using Python’s `turtle` graphics module, the game loop is carefully tuned with frame delays and optimized update cycles, delivering **fluid animations** and **lag-free responsiveness** even as complexity increases.
+- **⚡ Optimized Rendering & Responsiveness** – Built using Python’s `turtle` graphics module, the game loop is carefully tuned with frame delays and optimized update cycles, delivering **fluid animations** and **lag free responsiveness** even as complexity increases.

 - **🛠 Modular & Maintainable Architecture** – Cleanly separated into dedicated modules:
   - `player.py` – Manages turtle movement and boundary logic.
   - `car_manager.py` – Controls vehicle creation, positioning, and velocity scaling.
-  - `scoreboard.py` – Handles level tracking, user feedback, and game-over display.
+  - `scoreboard.py` – Handles level tracking, user feedback, and game over display.
   - `main.py` – The central orchestration hub that integrates all game components.
   This structured design simplifies debugging, enhances scalability, and makes the project easier to extend with new features.

-- **🎯 Advanced Collision & Success Mechanics** – Implements precise collision detection between the player and vehicles, immediate game termination upon impact, and robust **finish-line recognition** that rewards successful crossings with progression.
+- **🎯 Advanced Collision & Success Mechanics** – Implements precise collision detection between the player and vehicles, immediate game termination upon impact, and robust **finish line recognition** that rewards successful crossings with progression.

-- **🎨 Minimalist but Functional UI** – Clear level indicators, a simple game-over message, and a focused visual design maintain immersion while emphasizing core gameplay without unnecessary distractions.
+- **🎨 Minimalist but Functional UI** – Clear level indicators, a simple game over message, and a focused visual design maintain immersion while emphasizing core gameplay without unnecessary distractions.

-- **🖥 Cross-Platform Portability** – Designed for Windows, macOS, and Linux environments with Python 3.x.
+- **🖥 Cross Platform Portability** – Designed for Windows, macOS, and Linux environments with Python 3.x.
 Requires no external dependencies, making it lightweight and effortless to run on any system.

 ---